neu-se/CS4530-Fall-2024/Assignments/project-plan.md

 In keeping with the agile philosophy, you should plan on spending the first two weeks of the project (from Sep 25 until Oct 9) in a "Sprint -1" in which you will undertake organizational and research tasks to help you improve your project plan in 2 weeks.

-TOBEUPDATED {: .label .label-red }
-For example: Consider if you were proposing the "Viewing Area" project (the individual project), without the experience of having completed it.
-It might be difficult to consider how to break down a task like "Implement the frontend components for synchronized video playback" into something that you could commit to doing within a day or two.
-Given that this is a task that can be delayed until the end of the project (no other tasks depend on it), it would be wise to consider having some tasks early on in the project, such as: "Find react components that embed YouTube videos," and "Implement simple video player that does not synchronize playback."
+For example: Consider if you were proposing the "job advertisement" feature, without the experience of having completed it.
+It might be difficult to consider how to break down a task like "Implement the frontend components for ad video playback" into something that you could commit to doing within a day or two.
+Given that this is a task that can be delayed until the end of the project (no other tasks depend on it), it would be wise to consider having some tasks early on in the project, such as: "Find react components that embed video ads," and "Implement simple video player that does not synchronize playback."
 Completing these smaller tasks early would let you both demonstrate that some forward progress is being made, and also allow you to create a much more responsible estimate for how that last, otherwise insurmountably large task would take.

 **Do not wait for your TA feedback to begin this work.** You probably know more about the details of your project then they do.
 It will be helpful for all concerned if your Project Plan lists the major unknowns or things that you expect to need help with-- this will help the TA provide more useful feedback for you